ethereum-optimism/SUPs/README.md

 - **OPD Chair**
   - The OPD Chair assembles the agenda for and coordinates the regular OPD calls.
-The chair is responsible for gauging rough consensus and confirming decisions made.
+The chair is responsible for gauging rough consensus and confirming decisions made, and also for assembling and submitting the governance proposal for an upgrade.
 - **SUP Editors**
   - The SUP Editors are a team having write/merge access to the SUPs GitHub repository.
-They are responsible for maintaining the repo and SUPs in good order.
+They are responsible for maintaining the repo and SUPs in good order, including assigning SUP numbers.
 All PRs must be approved by a SUP editor before merging.
 - **SUP Champion**
   - Every SUP must have single, named individual who is responsible for shepherding that SUP through the process from start to finish.
 Part of the